wiseman-timelord/Manage-Wsl-Distro/README.md

-# WinStaLLUrBunToo (Windows WSL Install Your-Iso Ubuntu).
+# WinStaLLUrBunToo (Windows WSL Install Your-Iso To Ubuntu).
 A neccessary script, to install a specific Ubuntu iso into WSL/WSL2.

 ### PLANNER: